outcoldman/outcoldman.com/_posts/en/2017/2017-07-14-macbook-benchmark.markdown

 ![macbook geekbench]({{ site.url }}/library/2017/07/macbook/macbook-geekbench.png)

 iMac has best performance, and Mac mini shows the lowest performance, it is 2.5 years old and had low end CPU.
-Macbook Pro from the last year shows the same performance as this year Macbook.
+MacBook Pro from the last year shows the same performance as this year MacBook.

 Also GPU tests just for reference